manfredspitze/python-variables-data-types-mastery-check/python-variables-data-types-mc1.md

 - Tell Python to cube -- raise to the power of three -- the second number
 - Use variables, the print function and f-strings as needed to:

-    -   display a brief description or summary of what this script will do
+    -   display a 1-sentence summary of what this script will do

-    -   display a sentence that tells the user what the first number and its square are
+    -   display a sentence that tells the user what the first number and its calculated square are

-    -   display a sentence that tells the user what the second number and its cube are
+    -   display a sentence that tells the user what the second number and its calculated cube are

     -   thank the user for using your script